aerosol/nvim-exunit/README.md

 ## Features

-- Quick keymaps to run tests at cursor, module, project and jump to output
+- Quick keymaps to run tests at cursor, module, project and jump to output (maintains a dedicated tab for it)
 - Populates location list
   - automatically opens it on failure, unless the current buffer is on the list already
   - automatically closes it on success